2021- 2022 Parent/Student Handbook

-Textbooks are furnished for students at no extra cost.
+Textbooks and technology are furnished for students.
+Lost or damaged chromebooks, tablets or books must be replaced at the cost of the student.
 Books must be returned at the end of the year in good “usable” condition or students are charged a prorated fee.
-Lost or severely damaged books must be replaced at the cost of the student.

 CARE OF SCHOOL AND CHURCH PROPERTY

 Students are to respect the property of others, the school, and the church.
 Students who damage or deface school/church property will be held responsible for reimbursement to repair the damage.
-This includes bathroom toilets and sinks, also Chromebooks.
+This includes bathroom toilets and sinks, classroom furniture, hallway items, and technology.
 Additional disciplinary action may be taken for students with chronic issues in this area.

 INTERNET ACCEPTABLE USE POLICY

-Covenant is pleased to offer its students and staff access to the Internet.
-Covenant has established an Internet Acceptable Use Policy that contains the standards and regulations relating to the use of electronic information services and networks in the school.
+CCS is pleased to offer its students and staff access to the Internet.
+CCS has established an Internet Acceptable Use Policy that contains the standards and regulations relating to the use of electronic information services and networks in the school.
 We have implemented many safeguards to ensure appropriate use of the Internet.

 CHROMEBOOK USE POLICY

 Technology is a privilege, not a right.
 Misuse of technology will result in restricted use of the item.
 If students’ assigned chromebook or tablet is broken, the family is responsible for replacement of the item.

 Each student is assigned a locker at the beginning of the school year.
 The student is responsible for the neatness and care of the locker assigned.